ethereum/eth-wiki/roadmap/istanbul.md

 #### EIP interactions
 - 615 requires one of the account versioning proposals to go ahead (1702, 1707/1217 or 1891)
-- 663 increases stack depth, which, if 615 goes ahead [will most likely be unecessary (as per Greg Colvin)](https://github.com/ethereum/EIPs/pull/663#issuecomment-318838695) through the use of [PUTLOCAL and GETLOCAL](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/33).
+- 663 is [made redundant](https://github.com/ethereum/EIPs/pull/663#issuecomment-318838695) by 615 through the use of [PUTLOCAL and GETLOCAL](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/33).
+It would also [break safety guarantees](https://gitter.im/ethereum/AllCoreDevs?at=5cf7f34bf31ba302588e445a) if co-implemented with 615.

 Three account versioning proposals, only one must be selected